aci-ref/facilitation_leading_practices/activities/01-getting-established.md

 <div class="visual-right-wrapped2">
 <a href="../../img/10-03.jpg" target="_blank">
 <img class="visual-right-wrapped" src="{{ site.baseurl }}/img/10-03.jpg" alt="resource-usage"></a>
-Usage statistics help Facilitators understand the user base and identify users that may need assistance, and opportunities for improved use of ACI resources
+<i>Usage statistics can help Facilitators understand the user base and identify users that
+may need assistance, and opportunities for improved use of ACI resources</>
 </div>
 It is crucial that a new Facilitator understand the existing and prospective user base.
 A